|Up to date information|

 When you arrive in your chalet please inform us if anything is broken or missing as you may otherwise be charged for this at the end of your holiday.
 We will do our best to replace or repair things brought to our attention as soon as possible.
 Our hosts will be visiting your chalet daily to clean the communal areas and to empty bins.

 All our chalets are non-smoking.
 Please treat the chalet and its contents with care.

 Skiworld reserves the right to recover the cost of breakages or damage caused by you and your party regardless of whether these are accidental or not.
-If you have caused any damage you will be invoiced for the cost of replacement or repair and this amount will be payable by the party leader prior to departure or deducted from your caution deposit.
+If you have caused any damage you will be invoiced for the cost of replacement or repair and this amount will be payable by the party leader prior to departure from resort or deducted from your caution deposit.

 You must inform Skiworld if there are children and infants in your party and provide us with their ages (as of the final day of the holiday).

 Saunas, hot tubs and steam rooms are used at guests own risk and we cannot accept any liability for accidents, injuries or illness sustained whilst using these facilities.
 Children must be supervised at all times.

 If you are not using Skiworld flights or transfers and are making your own travel arrangements, you must inform Skiworld of your arrival time and provide 2 contact mobile numbers 4 weeks before departure.
 We will provide you with an emergency contact number should your arrival time be delayed or changed.

 Chalets must be vacated by 9.00am on your day of departure, and as we clean the chalet thoroughly, keys are not usually available before 5pm on the day of arrival.